 This Breville BCG820BSSXL review will go over some of the key features of this grinder and help you find out if this is the right pick for you.

-However, it’s worth pointing out that Breville products is little bit like Apple when it comes to repairs.
-They want to do the repairs in-house, and that will cost you extra – even if it’s just a small problem.
+Breville want to do all repairs in-house, and that will cost you extra – even if it’s just a small problem.

-If you’re the kind of person who like DIY-stuff, this philosophy will (and should) put you off.
+If you’re the kind of person who like DIY-stuff, this philosophy will most like put you off.

-This philosophy is also very much in contrast to that of another famous home-grinder company, Baratza, which famously encourages repairs at home.
+This approach is also very much in contrast to that of another famous home-grinder company, Baratza, which famously encourages repairs at home.

 The Breville coffee grinder has 40mm stainless steel conical burrs that offer good grind consistency that goes fine enough for espresso.

-Much of the grinder is made of plastic, which will feel lighter and less durable than stainless steel, but the main body is stainless steel.
+Much of the grinder is made of plastic, which will feel lighter and less durable than the typical Italian espresso grinders, but the main body is stainless steel.
 This gives the overall grinder some heft and keeps it stable while it is doing its thing.

 This Breville coffee grinder has a digital interface, which is a nice addition and definitely not something that is common with grinders at this price point.